Located: Conway, SC

 NCAA Division I / Sun Belt Conference

-Women’s teams: basketball, beach volleyball, cross country, golf, indoor track and field, lacrosse *, soccer, softball, tennis, outdoor track and field, volleyball
+Women’s teams: basketball, beach volleyball, cross country, golf, indoor track and field, lacrosse (competes as a member of Atlantic Sun Conference), soccer, softball, tennis, outdoor track and field, volleyball

 Men’s teams: baseball, basketball, cross country, football (FBS), golf, soccer, tennis, outdoor track and field

 Visit Chanticleer athletics »

 The Chanticleer – a proud and fierce rooster – is the unique moniker/mascot for Coastal Carolina University’s mascot and athletics teams.
 The Chanticleer is derived from the crafty, quick-thinking rooster in Geoffrey Chaucer's "Canterbury Tales," specifically, "The Nun's Priest Tale."

 If you have cheered on a Coastal Carolina University sports team, participated in summer Orientation, or attended a commencement ceremony, you may have seen students raising a hand in the air to display the “Chants Up” symbol.
 “Chants Up” is uniquely symbolic of Chanticleer spirit.

 CCU students created the Chants Up symbol to cheer on Chanticleer sports teams.
 While it may resemble other hand signals, the “Chants Up” symbol is significantly different and is actually a visual representation of the Chanticleer.
 The “Chants Up” symbol is formed with the pointer finger and thumb pinched tightly together to represent the Chanticleer beak with pointer and thumb rounded, and the other three fingers fanned out to represent the feather comb at the top of the Chanticleer’s head.